-He’s made waves in the Premiership and here Gloucester wing Ollie Thorley talks wooden cars, Moses and a confession to Prince William
+A consistent threat in the Premiership, uncapped Gloucester wing Ollie Thorley is part of England's 2020 Six Nations squad.
+He talks wooden cars, Moses and a royal confession

 Downtime with… Gloucester wing Ollie Thorley